-For those of us here in the northern hemisphere, the winter solstice (which usually takes place on December 21 or 22) always marks the longest night of the year, the shortest day of the year, and the beginning of the winter season.
+For those of us in the northern hemisphere, the winter solstice (which usually takes place on December 21 or 22) always marks the longest night of the year, the shortest day of the year, and the beginning of the winter season.
 While fewer hours of sunlight and an impending several months’ worth of cold weather may not feel like something worth celebrating to some of us, the winter solstice is actually considered an extremely significant day in many different cultures and spiritual practices, including astrology.
-Knowing the spiritual meanings of the winter solstice can help you take advantage of the powerful and reflective energy of this special date.
+Knowing the spiritual meaning of the winter solstice can help you take advantage of the powerful and reflective energy of this special date.

 While shorter days and drearier winter weather conditions may mean that we aren’t engaging in as many outings as usual, we can actually use this time to get more introspective and focus on our personal goals.
 “The winter solstice is a time for us to manifest our desires and expand our horizons,” witch and tarot reader Majorie Gatson of The Punk Priestess tells Bustle.
 “It’s perfect for reflecting on our journeys throughout the past year and visualizing our next steps as we enter into a new one.”